JimDesu/basis-lang/spec.md

 Basis distinguishes type names from value-identifier names by capitalization:

 - **Type names** begin with an uppercase letter.
-Domains, records, unions, objects, variants, classes, aliases, message types, and module-name segments are all type names.
+Domains, records, unions, objects, variants, classes, aliases, message types, witness families and members (&sect;9.4), and module-name segments are all type names.
 - **Value-identifier names** begin with a lowercase letter.
 Parameters, locals, and ordinary identifiers are value-identifier names.

+Within the type-name space, **length is significant at variable positions**: a *single* uppercase character at a type or binding-clause position is a variable (a type variable or witness variable by position, &sect;9.3); a multi-character name at those positions must resolve to a declaration or is an immediate static error.
+Declaring a single-character type, class, or witness is legal and draws a declaration-site warning; where such a declaration is visible, resolution wins over the variable reading (Appendix G).

 The capitalization rule is structural &mdash; the lexer routes identifier tokens to either the type-name or value-identifier-name production based on the initial character.
 The mode-marker prefixes `'` and `&` do not affect the routing: `'r` is a CREATE value-identifier (lowercase initial after the marker); `'R` is a syntax error (the CREATE marker cannot prefix a type name).